I Dreamt I Dwelt in Harlem

 "I Dreamt I Dwelt in Harlem" is a 1941 jazz and pop song recorded by Glenn Miller and His Orchestra.
 The song was released as a 78 single on RCA Bluebird by Glenn Miller.

+The Glenn Miller recording on RCA Bluebird Records reached no. 3 on the Billboard pop singles chart in 1941.

+The title is an allusion to the 1843 song "I Dreamt I Dwelt in Marble Halls" from the opera The Bohemian Girl.

 Background

 The music was written by composer and arranger Jerry Gray, Ben Smith, and Leonard Ware.
 The lyrics were written by Robert B. Wright, the pseudonym of Buddy Feyne, who also wrote the lyrics to "Tuxedo Junction".
 The instrumental was recorded on January 17, 1941 in the studio, but had been previously performed live during a November, 1940 NBC radio remote broadcast from the Cafe Rouge, Hotel Pennsylvania, in New York City.
 The instrumental features a trumpet solo by Billy May.
 The arrangement was by Jerry Gray.
 The band performed the song live for radio broadcast on November 4, 18, 20, 23, 1940 and on December 28, 1940.
 "I Dreamt I Dwelt in Harlem" was recorded a month before Duke Ellington recorded "Take the 'A' Train" on February 15, 1941.

 The November 23, 1940 Saturday night live radio broadcast from the Cafe Rouge in Hotel Pennsylvania was introduced by announcer Alan Robinson: "Glenn Miller's finale this evening, something that he cooked up to fit in with his ideas about Lenox Avenue, "I Dreamt I Dwelt in Harlem'."
 In 1987, Lenox Avenue was co-named Malcolm X Boulevard.

 The single, released as an RCA Bluebird A side 78, B-11063-A, reached number three on the Billboard Best Sellers charts on April 5, 1941, staying for five weeks on the charts.
 The B side was "A Stone's Throw from Heaven".
 The recording was also released as a 78 single in the UK in October, 1943 on His Master's Voice as B.D.
 5817 featuring "Sun Valley Jump" as the B side.